 Molde - Get a feeling of the Atlantic Ocean

 We reach the charming landscape of Farstadsanden after one hour bus ride and experience a guided nature walk towards the Nordnes lighthouse via varied trails.
-It starts with a flat part on the beach, which is popular with the local population for swimming in the summer, but is also an attraction for surfers.
+It starts with a flat part on the beach, which is popular among the locals for swimming in the summer, but is also an attraction for surfers.
 The path continues through a kind of tundra landscape with slight inclines until we reach our bus again after an hour's hike.
-It continues towards the Atlantic Ocean Road, another highlight of this excursion, which has been awarded the Norwegian Landscape Route.
+We then continue towards the Atlantic Ocean Road, another highlight of this excursion.
+The Atlantic Ocean Road was voted “Norwegian Construction of the Century” in 2005, ranks among the world’s most famous road trips.
+It took over six years to complete the roadway and its eight bridges linking the Romsdal Peninsula with the isle of Averøy, even though it is just over 5 mi / 8.2 km long.
 Here, low, curved bridges wind over the open sea and guarantee passers-by a fantastic view.
-A little over an hour north of Molde, the Atlantic Ocean Road, voted “Norwegian Construction of the Century” in 2005, ranks among the world’s most famous road trips.
-It took over six years to complete the roadway and its eight bridges linking the Romsdal Peninsula with the isle of Averøy, even though it is just over 5 mi / 8.2 km long.
 After the bus ride and the photo stop on the Atlantic Road, we continue to the picturesque village of Bud, which is a typical fishing village and which, in addition to the typical Norwegian culture, also tells a living story associated with Fort Ergan.
 The tour ends again in Molde.

 Notes: There is approximately 3 mi / 5 km walking over uneven terrain.
 Sturdy walking shoes, a lightweight water-repellent jacket, and comfortable clothing are recommended.
 This program is not wheelchair accessible.